 Tamela Cooper is the owner and operator of Banister Funeral Home and has been a Georgia licensed funeral director and embalmer since 2012.
 She is a graduate of Gupton-Jones College of Funeral Service and has been employed at Banister Funeral Home since April 2012.
 Tamela began working in the funeral industry in Cleveland, Georgia.
 Tamela is serving in her second term as Towns County Deputy Coroner.

 Tamela is active in the community where she is a member of the Chamber of Commerce, supporter of the Towns County Emergency Management Agency, member of the National Funeral Director's Association and the Georgia Coroner's Association.
 Recently, through funeral home sponsorship, Tamela has been handing out life saving Vital Boards free to the community.

 Sarah McClure has been part of the staff at Banister Funeral Home since October 2014 where she first started as a secretary but later determined her desire to obtain a professional license in Mortuary Science.
 She graduated from Ogeechee Technical College in May 2018 with an Associates of Mortuary Science Degree and is now a licensed funeral director and embalmer.

-Sarah resides in Towns County and has two children, Zoe and Wyatt, who both attend Towns County Middle School.
+Sarah resides in Towns County and has three children, Zoe, Wyatt and Millie, who attend Towns County Schools.

 Sarah is a member of North Mt Zion Church of God where she is the media director.